AutomateThePlanet/Bellatrix-BDD-Documentation/docs/general-information/system-requirements.md

 For BELLATRIX desktop modules you need to download [**WinAppDriver**](https://github.com/Microsoft/WinAppDriver/releases).
 You need to make sure it is started before running any BELLATRIX desktop tests.

 For BELLATRIX mobile modules you need to download and install [**Appium**](http://appium.io/).
 You need to make sure it is started before running any BELLATRIX mobile tests.

+For the SpecFlow Visual Studio integration you need to install the VS Plugin- **SpecFlow for Visual Studio**